The red-flag signs you may be burning out while working from home

 Perhaps, like me, you were in the process of planning a family vacation, or regularly enjoying post-work happy hours with colleagues.
 Perhaps you were participating in a soccer league or looking forward to a new weekly yoga class at your gym.
 Maybe you’d been saving up for home renovations.

 Then March arrived, and the pandemic put most of those activities on hold for the indefinite future.
-A thought may have crossed your mind, “What would fill my calendar now?”
+A thought may have crossed your mind: “What would fill my calendar now?”

 For many of us the answer is work.